Estimated reading time: 8 minutes

-This curry recipe is just full of wonderful Indian spices that every kitchen should have if you love to cook homemade meals from scratch.
+This curry recipe is full of wonderful Indian spices that every kitchen should have if you love to cook homemade meals from scratch.

 Indian Food In The UK

-I was always on the hunt for quick chicken recipes and Indian curry was always my go-to meal when I needed something in a flash.
+I was always on the hunt for quick chicken recipes, and Indian curry was always my go-to meal when I needed something in a flash.

 I find takeaway Indian cuisine in the UK is as popular as Chinese Food take-out in Canada.

-Visting India For The Best Curry
+Visiting India For The Best Curry Recipes

-My love for Indian cuisine brought me to India where I ate some of the finest Indian foods and probably some I will never master.
+My love for Indian cuisine brought me to India, where I ate some of the finest Indian foods, and probably some I will never master.

-I have made Mrs.CBB many Indian Curry recipes and although the flavours were new to her she said they were welcoming, fresh flavours different from what she had grown up with.
+I have made Mrs.CBB many Indian Curry recipes, and although the flavours were new to her, she said they were welcoming, fresh flavours different from what she had grown up with.

-Sometimes it’s nice to cook outside the norm and try something new. – Mr.CBB
+Sometimes it’s nice to cook outside the norm and try something new. – Mr.CBB.

-For this particular curry recipe you can incorporate beef, chicken, or vegetables whatever you have in your refrigerator or freezer.
+For this particular curry recipe, you can incorporate beef, chicken, or vegetables, whatever you have in your refrigerator or freezer.

-I decided to go with an Indian creation that I make for my family as my third contribution to Mr.CBB’s Cooking with the Fans Sunday post.
+I decided to go with an Indian creation I make for my family as my third contribution to Mr.CBB’s Cooking with the Fans Sunday post.

 What is Garam Masala?